Gamois

 Some personalities bearing the name Gamois

 I confess, this is not a list that will fill the pages of your favorite magazines.
-No Hollywood stars or high-level athletes bearing this name.
+No Hollywood stars or top-level athletes bearing this name.
 Yet, this name has bearers who have marked their small local spheres, especially in France where some public figures, often in villages or small towns, have played an important role.

 Tips for genealogical research on the name Gamois